 Coast Guard, DHS.

-The Coast Guard is establishing a safety zone on the waters of the Columbia River in the vicinity of Astoria, Oregon.
+The Coast Guard proposes establishing a safety zone for an annual fireworks display on the waters of the Columbia River in the vicinity of Astoria, Oregon.
 The Captain of the Port, Portland, Oregon, is taking this action to safeguard watercraft and their occupants from safety hazards associated with the fireworks display.
 Entry into this safety zone is prohibited unless authorized by the Captain of the Port.

-Comments and material received from the public, as well as documents indicated in this preamble as being available in the docket, are part of docket [CGD13-03-013] and are available for inspection or copying at USCG MSO/Group Portland 6767 N. Basin Ave, Portland, Oregon 97217 between 7 a.m. and 4 p.m., Monday through Friday, except Federal holidays.Start Further Info
+You may mail comments and related material to U.S. Coast Guard MSO/Group Portland, 6767 N. Basin Ave, Portland, Oregon 97217.
+U.S. Coast Guard Group/MSO Portland maintains the public docket for this rulemaking.
+Comments and material received from the public, as well as documents indicated in this preamble as being available in the docket, will become part of this docket and will be available for inspection or copying at U.S. Coast Guard MSO/Group Portland, 6767 N. Basin Ave, Portland, OR 97217 between 7 a.m. and 4 p.m., Monday through Friday, except Federal holidays.Start Further Info

 FOR FURTHER INFORMATION CONTACT:

-Lieutenant Junior Grade Tad Drozdowski, Operations Department, at (503) 240-9370.End Further Info End Preamble Start Supplemental Information
+Lieutenant Junior Grade Tad Drozdowski, at (503) 240-9370.End Further Info End Preamble Start Supplemental Information